In this article, you will learn everything you need to know about the Theat - hunting and Action Center product.

 This view displays a list of the commands sent from the HEIMDAL Dashboard to an endpoint or multiple endpoints.
 The grid provides the following details: Hostname, Commant Type, Command Description, Resolution, and Timestamp. - History (Audit logs)

 This view displays a list of audit events that were performed in your environment.
-The grid provides the following details: Operation, Details, Username, HEIMDAL Agent Version, and Timestamp.
+The grid provides the following details: Operation, Details, Username, and Timestamp.
 The audit events are organized in the following categories: Global (global settings), Active Clients (actions done in the Active Clients view), Windows GP (edits done in the Windows GP section), Linux GP (edits done in the Linux GP section), macOS GP (edits done in the macOS GP section), Android GP (edits done in the Android GP section), Network Settings (edits done in the Network Settings section).

 IMPORTANT